roofrack/tmux-session-maker/README.md

 ### :sparkles: Introduction

-A quick way to start a tmux session with windows and splits already sized specifically for certain projects and then have applications running inside such as nvim, a code runner to run code in a split pane, a server, and/or what ever other applications your current project needs.

-This utility generates an executable setup-session file.
-Edit this file to make the setup customized to however you want.
+This utility generates and runs a file for starting a custom tmux session.
+Edit file to customize setup further.
-Just add/delete options and applications needed by adding or commenting out lines in this setup file.

-The setup-session file can then be run again to restart the session back up after a system reboot or when ever the tmux server is killed.
+This generated setup-session file can then be re-executed to restart the session back up after a system reboot or whenever the tmux server is killed.

-An option will be given to delete session setup files (if they exist) whenever the tmux kill-server command is run (which I have saved as an alias 'tka' in .bashrc 'tmux kill all').
-Its very quick and easy to set up and delete setup-session files and tmux sessions using these two scripts.
+A quick and easy way to start/restart a tmux session with windows and splits sized specifically for certain projects and then have applications already running inside.

 ### :zap: Requirements